 Is It Effective?

 The effectiveness of invisible wireless fences depends on a few factors:

-The only limitations which can prevent your wireless dog fence from working properly are the total ignorance of the leading fence’s features.
-For example circular boundaries.
+The only limitations preventing your wireless dog fence from working correctly are the total ignorance of the leading fence’s features—for example, circular boundaries.
 Furthermore, wireless dog fences work well only in wide and open spaces.
 And if your house has many metals outside, it can cause some problems with signal transmission.
 Also, you can’t expect that it will prevent other animals or people from entering your property and teasing your dog.

 If you want a wireless fence to work for you, the critical factor of success depends on you.
 You need to be prepared to pay some extra time and attention to your dog while training and working with him.
 So that it can understand the signals and commands the system is sending.

 Is It Safe For My Dog?

 You can find a lot of controversial discussions about the safety of this product.
 Many people still use the “shock collar” term to describe the outcome.
 The outcome a dog is receiving while using an electric dog fences system.
 However, this term is outdated as it was used decades ago.
 Indeed, those collars were powerful and had a few levels of the electric impulse to choose from.
 Right now, technology has solved this problem.
 Your dog’s static correction is slightly discomforting to distract his attention rather than a severe intervention.
 A well-trained dog might not be getting a lot of this electric stimulation as the system’s first alert is always a sound.